pwittchen/ydocker/README.md

 Quick start
 -----------

-If you have already [installed Docker](#installing-docker) and Git, just do the following things:
+If you have already [installed Docker](#installing-docker) and Git, just open the terminal and do the following things:

 ```shell
 git clone https://github.com/pwittchen/ydocker.git